Sweet Honey in the Rock

-Sweet Honey in the Rock are an all-female, African-American a cappella ensemble.
+Sweet Honey in the Rock are an all-female, African-American a cappella ensemble that started in 1973.
 They are a three-time Grammy Award–nominated troupe who express their history as black women through song, dance, and sign language.
 Originally a four-person ensemble, the group has expanded to five-part harmonies, with a sixth member acting as a sign-language interpreter.
 Although the members have changed over five decades, the group continues to sing and perform worldwide.

 Musical career

 Sweet Honey in the Rock was founded in 1973 by Bernice Johnson Reagon, who was teaching a vocal workshop with the Washington, D.C.
 Black Repertory Company.
-It was going to be group of 10 to 13 people, (women and men) but because of life getting in the way for a lot of people, the group officially started with only four women, who were Bernice Johnson Reagon, Louise Robinson, Carol Lynn Maillard, and Mie Fredericks.
-And after singing 5 songs together they said "This is it!"
+Originally, it was going to be group of 10 to 13 people, both women and men, but because of personal issues with many of the original prospective members, the group officially started with only four women, who were Bernice Johnson Reagon, Louise Robinson, Carol Lynn Maillard, and Mie Fredericks.
+Reagon was at first very disappointed that it was only a few woman who came into the rehearsal, claiming that "there was not enough singers" But after singing 5 different songs, Reagon and the other 3 women looked at each other and said "This is it!"
+When they started Carol Lynn Maillard and Louise Robinson were just out of College, Mie Fredericks was just out of High School, and Bernice Johnson Reagon was a mother of two, and a member of The Freedom Singers.
+And with that all 4 women became the seed of Sweet Honey in the Rock.

+After some time together, the original four members decided to maintain their size for the time being.
 The name of the group was derived from a song, based on Psalm 81:16, which tells of a land so rich that when rocks were cracked open, honey flowed from them.
 Johnson has said that this first song in which four women blended their voices was so powerful, that there was no question what the name of the group should be.
 The ensemble's most powerful messages are proclaimed through an enormous catalog of songs addressing the world's woes.
-They are currently occupied with immigration injustices, congressional greed and lack of compassion for citizens, the environmental imbalance, racial issues and women's issues.
+Currently, the group is active on multiple social and political fronts, speaking out against issues such as immigration injustices, congressional greed, environmental imbalance, racial issues, and women's issues.